jpirmer/mvDFA/README.md

 This is just a beta version, so please report any bugs or issues.

-## Install the latest working version from Github
+## Install the latest working version from GitHub
 ```{r}
 install.packages("devtools")
 devtools::install_github("jpirmer/mvDFA", build_vignettes = T)